 If you do need a visa

-If you do need a visa, please get in touch with the Swiss representation in your country to ask for a visa application form, and check with them which documents you are requested to join to your visa application: Swiss Representations throughout the world.
+Please get in touch with the Swiss representation in your country to ask for a visa application form, and check with them which documents you are requested to join to your visa application.

 If you do not need a visa

 Even if you do not need a visa, you will need a valid residence permit to study in Switzerland.
 You will be required to register with the local immigration authority of your place of residence (so-called “Commune”) within eight days of arrival in Switzerland.

 You will find detailed information on residence permits and visas on this page.